Briana McDonagh

 At the end of the term

-When your fixed term expires you refix — choosing a new term at the current market rate.
-This is called refix and it is an important opportunity to review your rate and compare lenders.
-You are not locked into your existing bank at refix.
+When your fixed term expires you can refix.
+This is where you choose a new rate and term at current market pricing.
+It is also an opportunity to review your overall structure and compare lenders.

 Extra repayments